leplatrem/blog.mathieu-leplatre.info/content/pages/about.rst

   CSS is fine, but not on Mondays.

 GIS & Webmapping
-  During a few years I was working extensively with `PostGIS <http://postgis.org/>`_ and `Leaflet <https://leafletjs.com/>`_.
+  For a few years I was working extensively with `PostGIS <http://postgis.org/>`_ and `Leaflet <https://leafletjs.com/>`_.
 I really appreciate how Webmapping sits at the crossroads of databases, APIs, data representation, and aesthetics.
 What I learned to optimize apps in that context was extremely useful to then scale services at Mozilla.

 Qt
   The Qt framework allows me to build applications with nice GUIs that run everywhere.
   Using C++ is fun (in this context).

 Linux
-  I have been a daily Linux user since Ubuntu came out, and comfortable with running systems in production (Docker, monitoring, reverse proxies, load balancers, ...)
+  I have been a daily Linux user since Ubuntu came out, and I'm comfortable with running systems in production (Docker, monitoring, reverse proxies, load balancers, ...)